 DO secure your home.
 Lock doors and windows.
 Know where to locate electrical, water and gas sources if advised to turn off utilities.
 Secure or store objects that may cause damage or injury.

-DO stay tuned to a local radio or TV station for official weather and civil defense instructions.
+DO stay tuned to a local radio or TV station for official weather and emergency management instructions.

 It may take hours for tsunami waves to reach the Coast of Maui County following an earthquake far out in the Pacific Ocean.
 The Pacific Tsunami Warning Center located on Oahu alerts local officials who may order evacuation.
 Some isolated areas may not receive official announcements.
 If you notice a sudden drop or rise in sea level, it may be a warning of impending danger.
 Move to high ground or inland immediately.